Ben-Bromley/Ben-Bromley/README.md

 ## Here's a few bits about me:

-- 🔭 I’m currently working on **growing my design portfolio & developing more advanced CRUD web-based applications**
+- 🔭 I’m currently working on **developing more advanced CRUD web-based applications using Typescript-React**
-- 🌱 I’m currently learning **PHP (Laravel)**
+- 🌱 I’m currently learning **Audio Manipulation & Analysis with Python**
 - 👯 I’m looking to collaborate on open source projects involving progressive UI design and front-end JavaScript frameworks.
-- 📫 You can reach me on [Twitter](https://twitter.com/benbrom_) and [LinkedIn](https://www.linkedin.com/in/ben-bromley/)
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/ben-bromley/)
-- ⚡ Fun fact: I'm also a trombonist, a pianist, and sing tenor in a choir!
+- ⚡ Fun fact: I'm also a trombone & piano player, studying Music Technology BA Hons at the University Of Nottingham

 ## 🛠️ My Languages, Frameworks and Tools: